 Volunteering in the Community

-Service Commission assists in the planning and development of Southern's campus-wide service events: - Day of Service, Adopt-A-Family Food Drive, Friends of Rudolph, and the Big Event.
+The Office of Student Involvement and Leadership Development coordinates the planning and development of Southern's campus-wide service events: - Day of Service, Adopt-A-Family Food Drive, Friends of Rudolph, and the Big Event.

 Owls in the Community